 We can now supply coupling spacers for most of the popular gearboxes 'off the shelf'.
 See order page for further details.
 We can also arrange for the supply of spacers for gearboxes not listed.
 Please allow three weeks for delivery and supply full details of your engine and gearbox.

 One of the unique features of the Prop Protectors is that they can be installed with the vessel afloat.

-These fastenings have been fitted with a plastic insert which serves as a self-locking mechanism and can be re-used up to five times.
+The fasteners supplied for installation of ALL Prop Protectors have a nylon coating which serves as a self-locking mechanism and can be re-used twice.